Making Dental Treatment More Comfortable

 Is sedation dentistry safe?

-Sedation dentistry is a safe and effective way for many patients to receive dental treatment.
-The medications used in the sedation process are tried and true, with little to no adverse side effects, and low allergic potential.
-They are widely used in the hospital setting to prepare patients before undergoing general anesthesia.
+Dr. Kenner and his Team are committed to providing the best anesthesia care possible.
+To do this, they undergo annual training in advanced emergency medicine and anesthesia technique through the American Dental Society of Anesthesiology.
+This is well beyond State regulations which only require such training every 3 years.
+This commitment ensures that our patients receive the safest and most comfortable dental anesthesia available.
+In addition, the medications used in the sedation process are those that have been proven to be safe and effective.
+Many of these medications are widely used in the hospital setting to sedate patients before undergoing general anesthesia.
 Before starting your treatment with any type of sedation, Dr. Kenner will complete an extensive review of your medical history and current health status to ensure you are healthy enough for sedation to further limit any potential complications.

 How long will it take the sedation to wear off?